sigmod/sqlpp/document.md

     OrderbyClause      ::=	<ORDER> <BY> Expression ( <ASC> | <DESC> )? ( "," Expression ( <ASC> | <DESC> )? )*
     LimitClause	       ::=	<LIMIT> Expression ( <OFFSET> Expression )?

+### <a id="Select_clause">Select clause
 A SELECT statement always return a collection.  `SELECT ELEMENT expression` returns a collection that consists of evaluation results of the expression, one per binding tuple.
-All regular SQL-style SELECT clauses could be expressed by `SELECT ELEMENT`.
+In SQL++, all regular SQL-style SELECT clauses could be expressed by `SELECT ELEMENT`.
 For example, `SELECT exprA AS fieldA, exprB AS fieldB` is a syntactic suger of `SELECT ELEMENT { 'fieldA': expr1, 'fieldB': exprB }`.

-### <a id="Select-from-where">Select-from-where
 The following example shows a query that selects and returns one user from the table FacebookUsers.

 ##### Example